WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 adb shell
 ```

-- Now we're issuing commands directly from inside Surface Duo using the PC.
+- Now we are issuing commands directly from inside Surface Duo using the PC.

 ### Dangerous section